NYC sightseeing helicopter plunges into river, killing 6, including family of Spanish tourists - World News

 A New York City sightseeing helicopter broke apart in midair Thursday and crashed upside-down into the Hudson River, killing the pilot and a family of five Spanish tourists in the latest U.S. aviation disaster, officials said.

+“We are deeply saddened by the tragic helicopter crash in which Agustin Escobar and his family lost their lives.
+Our heartfelt condolences go out to all their loved ones,” Siemens said in a statement early Friday.

+Photos posted on the helicopter company’s website showed the couple and their children smiling as they boarded just before the flight took off.

-Mayor Eric Adams said the flight began at a downtown heliport around 3 p.m. and the dead — including three children — had been recovered and removed from the water.
-The flight, which took the aircraft north along the Manhattan skyline and then back south toward the Statue of Liberty, lasted less than 18 minutes.
+The flight departed a downtown heliport around 3 p.m. and lasted less than 18 minutes.
+Radar data showed it flew north along the Manhattan skyline and then back south toward the Statue of Liberty.

+Video of the crash showed parts of the aircraft tumbling through the air into the water near the shoreline of Jersey City, New Jersey.

-Witness Bruce Wall said he saw the helicopter “falling apart” in midair, with the tail and propeller coming off.
-The propeller was still spinning without the aircraft as it fell, he said.
+A witness there, Bruce Wall, said he saw it “falling apart” in midair, with the tail and main rotor coming off.
+The main rotor was still spinning without the helicopter as it fell.

-Dani Horbiak was at her home in Jersey City, New Jersey, when she heard what sounded like “several gunshots in a row, almost, in the air.”
+Dani Horbiak was at her Jersey City home when she heard what sounded like “several gunshots in a row, almost, in the air.”
 She looked out her window and saw the chopper "splash in several pieces into the river.”

 The helicopter was spinning uncontrollably with “a bunch of smoke coming out” before it slammed into the water, said Lesly Camacho, a hostess at a restaurant along the river in Hoboken, New Jersey.

-Video of the crash showed parts of the chopper tumbling through the air into the water.
-The overturned aircraft was submerged, with rescue boats circling it, near the end of a long maintenance pier for a ventilation tower serving the Holland Tunnel on the New Jersey side of the river.
+Rescue boats circled the submerged aircraft within minutes of impact near the end of a long maintenance pier for a ventilation tower serving the Holland Tunnel.
+Recovery crews hoisted the mangled helicopter out of the water just after 8 p.m. using a floating crane.

+The bodies were also recovered from the river, Mayor Eric Adams said.

 The flight was operated by New York Helicopters, officials said.
 No one answered the phones at the company’s offices in New York and New Jersey.

-A person who answered the phone at the home of the company’s owner, Michael Roth, declined to comment.
-However Roth told the New York Post he was devastated and had “no clue” why the crash happened.
+A person who answered the phone at the home of the company’s owner, Michael Roth, said he declined to comment.
+Roth told the New York Post he was devastated and had “no clue” why the crash happened.

 “The only thing I know by watching a video of the helicopter falling down, that the main rotor blades weren’t on the helicopter,” the Post quoted him as saying.
 He added that he had not seen such a thing happen during his 30 years in the helicopter business, but noted: “These are machines, and they break.”